Skip to Content

 • Is 988 available for substance use crisis?

-• Yes, you can dial 988 for substance use concerns, however, in the case of an overdose emergency, call 911 and administer naloxone.
+• Yes, you can dial 988 for substance use concerns.
+In the case of an overdose emergency, call 911 and administer naloxone.

 • Does 988 replace the National Suicide Prevention Lifeline (NSPL)?